Skip to content

 There were turntables at Grantham Loco from 1862 until 1950.
 In 1951 a compact 'crossover triangle' was set out on land to the west of the shed.
 Grantham's turning triangle remained in use until the shed closed in 1963.

 To the north of Grantham, remote from the shed, a variety of triangular junction turning facilities have been available.
-They were used if turning facilities at the shed became disabled, though they placed a significant extra burden on shed staff because of the need to travel several miles out and back.
+They were used if turning facilities at the shed became disabled, though this placed a significant extra burden on shed staff because of the need to travel several miles out and back.

 The best-known is the former triangular junction at Barkston which was in operation between 1882 and 1972.
 An alternative option, via Barkston South Junction, Barkston East Junction and Allington Junction, was available between 1875 and 2005.